 Don’t get me wrong, we still enjoyed it here.

 The 80-meter high Devil’s Cauldron waterfall is probably the most impressive falls we’ve ever seen.
 The hot springs that cling to a cliff overlooking the town are amazing and the town itself is set in a lovely valley with steep cliffs on either side.
 There are so many (too many) bars and restaurants to choose from and there’s a bustling tourism and backpacker vibe to the town.

-We hadn’t really seen another tourist for most of our time in Mindo and Otavalo, and just a couple of trekkers on the Quilotoa Loop, so we were probably just overwhelmed by the amount of shops, night clubs, bars and other gringos walking the streets.
+We hadn’t really seen another tourist for most of our time in Mindo and Otavalo, and just a couple of trekkers on the Quilotoa Loop, so we were probably just overwhelmed by the number of shops, night clubs, bars and other gringos walking the streets.

-Nevertheless, we enjoyed Baños and would definitely recommend it on a trip to Ecuador, but in hindsight we probably would’ve spent only 3 nights here and instead added the nights to the northern towns or to Cuenca.
+Nevertheless, we enjoyed Baños and would definitely recommend it on a trip to Ecuador, but in hindsight, we probably would’ve spent only 3 nights here and instead added the nights to the northern towns or to Cuenca.

-Once in a while we get to a city where we think to ourselves “we could live here one day”.
+Once in a while, we get to a city where we think to ourselves “we could live here one day”.
 Cuenca was one of those places.
-It didn’t have the choking smog and deafening traffic found in Quito, yet it seemed to have as many quaint cobble stoned streets, ornate churches and impressive architecture in a smaller space.
+It didn’t have the choking smog and deafening traffic found in Quito, yet it seemed to have as many quaint cobblestoned streets, ornate churches and impressive architecture in a smaller space.

 Split in half by the beautiful Tomebamba River, which has broad pedestrian-only walkways on both of its banks, Cuenca pretty much has it all.
 You can escape the city by walking along the river or relaxing in one of the many green spaces, or you can get lost in a labyrinth of back lanes and alleyways, all flanked by colorful colonial buildings, stone banister balconies and Bougainvillea.